-Manuscripts reporting the results of experiments on human subjects, including healthy volunteers, must include a statement that written informed consent was obtained.
-Editors/Associate Editors are expected to refuse papers in which evidence of the adherence to these principles is not apparent.
-They reserve the right to judge the appropriateness of the use of animals and humans in experiments published in the journals.
+Editors/Associate Editors reserve the right to judge the appropriateness of the use of animals and humans in experiments submitted for publication and will refuse papers in which evidence of the adherence to these principles is not apparent.
 Differences of opinion will be adjudicated by the Publications Committee.

-APS Guiding Principles for the Care and Use of Vertebrate Animals in Research and Training1
+APS Guiding Principles for the Care and Use of Vertebrate Animals in Research and Training

 Investigators should consider the appropriateness of the experimental procedures, the species of animals used, and number of animals required.
 Prospective approval of procedures on animal subjects should be obtained from an institutional animal care and use committee (IACUC) or similar oversight body as required under the relevant regulatory authorities.
 This review should also consider whether the use of animals in a given protocol could be replaced by other experimental approaches such as in vitro studies or computer modeling.